-Many times we book different order online through their web application for example bookmyshow.com for movie ticket booking.
+Many times we book different order online through their web application, for example, bookmyshow.com for movie ticket booking.

-Let consider same scenario in bwapp for movie ticket booking, where I had book 10 tickets of 15 EUR for each.
+Let consider the same scenario in bwapp for movie ticket booking, where I had book 10 tickets of 15 EUR for each.

 Now let’s confirm it and capture the browser request through burp suite.